 Founded in Bangladesh in 1972, BRAC’s work touches the lives of an estimated 135 million people.
 With decades of successful programming at scale across microfinance, health, water and sanitation, education and livelihoods BRAC realized that its interventions often failed to reach ultra-poor people and address the worst forms of poverty.
 Traditional poverty eradication approaches often failed to reach the poorest people and sustain long-term gains.

 In response, BRAC’s Targeting the Ultra-Poor Programme arose in 2002 out of a critical need to devise an approach that was targeted, time-bound, holistic and sustainable.

-Through the Graduation programme, BRAC builds the capacity of the poorest, known as the ultra-poor, to move beyond extreme poverty, training them in the life and technical skills, knowledge and leadership needed to be self-reliant so they can meet their own basic needs, improve their communities and build better futures for themselves and their children.
+Through the Graduation programme, BRAC builds the capacity of the poorest people, known as people in ultra-poverty, to move beyond extreme poverty, training them in the life and technical skills, knowledge and leadership needed to be self-reliant so they can meet their own basic needs, improve their communities and build better futures for themselves and their children.

-By building secure, sustainable and resilient livelihoods, Graduation aims to propel the ultra poor onto a sustainable pathway out of extreme poverty.
+By building secure, sustainable and resilient livelihoods, Graduation aims to propel people onto a sustainable pathway out of extreme poverty.
 Participants become the agents of their own development and make sustainable progress in overcoming extreme poverty.

 From Safety Nets to Sustainable Livelihoods

 Traditional social protection interventions, such as food aid, cash transfers, school feeding, public works programmes, and the like, aim to facilitate effective access to essential goods and services, to enable poor and vulnerable people to cope with the precarious circumstances of their lives.

 These safety net programmes combine with appropriate labour policies, social insurance systems, and social sector policies in health, education and nutrition, among others, to create a composite social protection strategy that is a critical component of a government’s poverty alleviation efforts.